 This is an informal, interactive round table discussion to establish design priorities usually early on in the process, ensuring that good design is considered from the start to help maximise the scheme’s potential, or often at the end of the process to resolve some outstanding issues.
 Workshops usually involve two panel members (including one Chair).

 It is envisaged that the same panel should attend a follow-up review in order to keep consistency with previous advice.
 Where the same panel members are not available, the newly appointed will be made aware of previous comments.

 Charges apply for schemes referred to the WDRP at pre-application as well as post-application submission.
-This fee is to cover the administration cost of servicing the panel, and to reimburse members of the panel for undertaking each design review.
+This fee is to cover the administration cost of servicing the Panel, and to reimburse Panel Members for undertaking each design review.

 For more information please email WDRP@wandsworth.gov.uk.